Oscar18Guzman/head-first-java-cliffsnotes-example/chapter-5-Extra-strength-methods/README.md

 #### 3 things you'll write for a class
 - Prep code
- - The form of pseudocode, to help you focus on the logix without stressing about syntax
+ - The form of pseudocode, to help you focus on the logics without stressing about syntax
 - Test code
  - A class or methods that will test the real code and validate that it's doing the right thing
 - Real code